babs12316/poster-searching-react-redux-app/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### E2E test using Cypress
+Launch cypress using npx cypress open
+Select Posters_spec.js and cypress will execute all tests in it

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />